rajashekarg12/books/source/README.md

 - Adding and managing books.
 - User Friendly.
 - For Implemention of Generic Servlets in Java.
-- This is a Mini-project developed using Java, Jdbc, And Generic Servlets.
+- This is a Mini-project developed using Java, Jdbc, And Generic Servletsmmmmm.

 <span style="color:blue">**Admin Have Following Access for this online store site:-**</span>
 - Add New Books.